-- (viii) complain to the Council about any matter concerning the delivery of any service in accordance with its Complaints Procedure, what the Council has done or not done or the way any resident has been treated; - (ix) complain to the Local Government and Social Care Ombudsman if they think the Council has not followed its procedures properly.
-However, they should only do this after using the Council's own complaints process; - (x) complain to the Council's Monitoring Officer if they have evidence which they think shows that a Councillor has not followed the Members' Council's Code of Conduct; and - (xi) inspect the Council's accounts and make their views known to the external auditor. - 8.4 The Council welcomes participation by its citizens in its work. - 8.5 A copy of the Constitution is available on the Council's website at www.oadby-wigston.gov.uk. - 8.6 Details on Access to Information provisions are contained in Articles 3 and Part 4, Section 5 Access to Information Procedure Rules. - 8.7 All reference to legislation in this Constitution shall include any amending legislation.
+- complain to the Council about any matter concerning the delivery in accordance with complaints procedure of any service, what the Council has done or not done or the way any Resident has been treated - complain to the Ombudsman if they think the Council has not followed its procedures properly.
+However, they should only do this after using the Council's own complaints process; - complain to the Council's Monitoring Officer if they have evidence which they think shows that a Councillor has not followed the Council's Code of Conduct; - \circ $\,$ and inspect the Council's accounts and make their views known to the external auditor.

+The Council welcomes participation by its Residents in its work.
+For further information on rights as Residents, please contact Democratic Services at the Council Offices, Station Road, Wigston, Leicestershire, LE18 2DR, Tel 0116 257 2775, e-mail democratic.services@oadby-wigston.gov.uk A copy of the Constitution is available on the Council's website at www.oadby-wigston.gov.uk

+Details on Access to Information provisions are contained in Articles 3 and Part 4 - Access to Information Procedure Rules.

+Reference to Legislation shall include any amending legislation